GaloisInc/cardano-network-service-assurance/doc/RunningCNSA.md

         ["ChainDB","AddBlockEvent"]
        ]
    ```
-   This will enable the "reforwarding" which serves the tracing
+   This will enable the "re-forwarding" which serves the tracing
-   protocol on the unix socket `/tmp/reforwarder.sock` and only
+   protocol on the Unix socket `/tmp/reforwarder.sock` and only
-   reforwards log messages (having a hierarchical namespace) that
+   re-forwards log messages (having a hierarchical namespace) that
    have one of the indicated prefixes.
 Currently the three prefixes
-   are sufficient to compute CNSAs current "analyses" (see below).
+   are sufficient to compute CNSA's current "analyses" (see below).

 ### Sink Node (`cnsa-sink`)